petershin/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/upgrading-liferay/upgrade-basics/upgrading-via-auto-upgrade.md

 ---
 # Upgrading via Auto Upgrade

 Liferay makes it easy to upgrade your database with the auto upgrade feature.
-Simply enable the feature by setting the portal property to true before starting up your instance.
+Simply enable the feature by setting the portal property before starting up your instance.

 ```{important}
 **Always** [back up](../../maintaining-a-liferay-installation/backing-up.md) your database and existing installation before upgrading.
 Testing the upgrade process on backup copies is advised.